 1. SAFEGUARD: WE organize to end the genocidal level of violence within urban communities.

-2. ATONE: WE strive to help misguided young people make amends to their communities and families.
+2. ATONE: WE strive to help misguided people make amends to their communities and families.

-3. VALIDATE: WE unite to reduce high-risk behavior associated with low self-esteem, peer pressure and bullying.
+3. VALIDATE: WE unite to reduce high-risk behavior associated with low self-esteem, peer pressure, domestic violence and bullying.

 4. EDUCATE: WE promote educational empowerment and positive growth and development.